Tax guide

 The Income-tax Act, 2025 came into force on 1 April 2026.
 For businesses and freelancers, that shift is not purely conceptual — it changes the section numbers that govern TDS deduction, the forms used for advance tax payments, and the language that appears in notices and correspondence.
 This guide translates the transition into a working checklist you can act on month by month.

-This is an educational readiness note, not a filing outcome guarantee.
+This is an educational readiness note, not a filing outcome promise.
 Match every position against the official portal material, notified forms, and your own records.

 The new law is easier to absorb when broken down into operating tasks: bookkeeping, TDS, tax payments, form mapping, due dates, and year-end return readiness.
 The headline rule is that Tax Year 2026-27 runs from 1 April 2026 to 31 March 2027 and is governed by the 2025 Act.
-AY 2026-27 return work — covering FY 2025-26 — remains under the Income Tax Act, 1961 framework.
+AY 2026-27 filing activity — covering FY 2025-26 — remains under the Income Tax Act, 1961 framework.

 PointPractical meaning